SwissDataScienceCenter/renku-design-docs/rfcs/012-add-session-ssh-support/012-add-session-ssh-support.md

 The standard approach to session creation occurs in which the Renku notebooks service creates a `JupyterServer` CRD.

-In this case, however, a Kubernetes watcher listens for creation and deletion of these CRDs and updates a database accordingly.
+This needs to be augmented with an additional mechanism which persists session information to a database which can then be queried easily (a side effect of this is that there will be a persisted record of session creation and termination).
+Here, a Kubernetes watcher should listen for creation and deletion of these CRDs and update a database accordingly.
 This database keeps track of the current set of active sessions and is used to support queries which map ssh username to keypair and Renku session.
-(This database can easily be modified/augmented to support querying of historical data relating to Renku sessions).

 More specifically, the database table will contain the following three elements:
 - keycloak-user-id